eadorin/target-enhancements/readme.md

 ## Installation
-~~Simply use the install module screen within the FoundryVTT setup~~ copy the folder to your `modules` directory.
+Simply use the install module screen within the FoundryVTT setup

 ## Usage & features